 Some days, I am not proud to admit it, but my home is immaculate.
 The grouting around the bathtub has been scrubbed and the TV screen shows no sign of my toddler’s face-squashing, hand-smearing antics the day before.
 Why would I not be proud of such Stepford-esque cleanliness?
-Well, it’s a trap.
-The whole house-cleaning thing.
-So how do you avoid such procrastination when you work from home?
+It’s a trap I can fall into.
+House cleaning becomes a distraction and the perfect way to procrastinate.
+So how do you avoid procrastination when you work from home?

-The kids might be at nursery, my computer open and ready to go and I am stood, mop in hand, cleaning a kitchen floor, which, although a little porridge-smeared from the morning’s breakfast, is not exactly covered in a layer of grime.
+Picture it: The kids might be at nursery, my computer open and ready to go and I am stood, mop in hand, cleaning a kitchen floor, which, although a little porridge-smeared from the morning’s breakfast, is not exactly covered in a layer of grime.
 Then I spot the dust on the mantlepiece and the fluff in the corner, which could really do with that end-attachment on the vacuum, and I am off.
-Yep, I can even be bothered to switch hoover attachments, and what busy, working mum has time for that shizzle?

 As soon as I have focus or a deadline, I can overlook the crumbs on the kitchen bench and the need for the kettle to be descaled and I crack on.
 Sometimes though, it is really difficult.